coatespeter/autonimo-blog-pp4/README.md

 ![logout](static/images/sign-out.png)

-- Listings Page
+- Listings Page - On the main listings page, the user can scroll and view a max of 6 listings per page.
+The user can then click next to see the next page of 6 listings and so on.

 ![listings](static/images/listings.png)

 - Authentication for comments.

 ![auth](static/images/authentication.png)